Foto by José María Cazcarra (MNCN-CSIC)

 Ramón y Cajal fellow at the Museo Nacional de Ciencias Naturales (MNCN-CSIC, Spain)

-I am an environmental microbiologist with a great interest on using bioinformatic approaches to study microbial metabolism and evolution.
+I am an environmental microbiologist with a great interest on using bioinformatic approaches to study microbial communities.
 My research has focused on archaeal metabolism, environmental metagenomics and cultivation of novel microorganisms.
 Currently, I use next-generation sequencing technologies to link microbial function in different environments: from urban wastewaters to the polar regions.

 ----------------------------------------------------------